jlaumon/AssetCooker/Readme.md

 The `InputFilters` is what determines which files will be considered by the rule.
 Here it's only files in the `Source` Repo.
 Note the `*` wildcard in the `PathPattern` which can match any sequence of characters (`?` is also supported for matching a single character). `InputFilter` is an array, so you can have as many as you want for one rule (instead of using complicated regexes).

 The `CommandLine` is what will be run for every matching file.
-It's a format string which supports a small set of extra arguments (the Command Variables, full list below).
+It's a format string which supports a small set of extra arguments (the Command Variables, [full list below](#command-variables-reference).
 For example here `{ Repo:Tools }` will be replaced by the path of the Repo named "Tools", and `{ Path }` will be replaced by the path of the matched input file (relative to its Repo).

 The `OutputPaths` is the expected output of that command.
 It's an array in case there are several, but here there's a single one.